micmejia/bible-dump/NKJV/Hebrews/Heb 2.md

 and release those who through fear of death were all their lifetime subject to bondage.

 ###### 16
-For indeed He does not [^h]give aid to angels, but He does [^i]give aid to the seed of Abraham.
+For indeed He does not give aid to angels, but He does give aid to the seed of Abraham.

 ###### 17
 Therefore, in all things He had to be made like _His_ brethren, that He might be a merciful and faithful High Priest in things _pertaining_ to God, to make propitiation for the sins of the people.

 ###### 18
-For in that He Himself has suffered, being [^j]tempted, He is able to aid those who are tempted.
+For in that He Himself has suffered, being tempted, He is able to aid those who are tempted.